Spencer-Easton/Apps-Script-Service-Account-TokenBuilder-Library/README.md

 If you are running Windows you will need to install openssl and base64.exe
 [base64.zip](https://drive.google.com/open?id=0B_j9_-NbJQQDQ2xNUEloMlV1b1U)
 [Openssl for windows](http://slproweb.com/products/Win32OpenSSL.html)

+##### Authorize the service account for your google domain
+ 1) Launch admin.google.com as a domain admin
+ 2) Open Security settings
+ 3) Choose advanced settings
+ 4) Choose Manage API client access
+ 5) Add you service account client Id in the 'Client Name' box
+ 6) Add the OAuth2 scopes to the APIs you enabled for this service account 'One or More API scopes' box

-##### Using the Library
+##### Adding the Library
-You can either either use the code from this repo or include the library MLMfbjxn4nA3IwygCAa7Pqsh00DPSBbB3
+You can either either use the code from this repo directly in your project or include the library MLMfbjxn4nA3IwygCAa7Pqsh00DPSBbB3

     /*